Role of Immune Modulators

 - Genetic factors.
-Continuous selection programs over generations help breeders to develop chickens that have high resistance power against certain disease organisms.
-As an example, some strains of chickens are genetically resistant to the lymphoid leukosis virus.
+Generations of genetic selection by breeders has given way to high levels of resistance to certain disease causing organisms in modern chickens.
+For example, some strains of chickens are genetically resistant to Marek’s disease.

-An immunomodulator may be defined as any biological or synthetic substance that can stimulate/suppress either innate, adaptive, or both arms of the immune system.
+In animals, immunomodulation is defined as the ability to regulate an immune response to enhance the production efficiency in food-producing animals and the substances that put forth this control are called immunomodulators.
+Immunomodulation refers to the manipulation of immune system and all therapeutic interruptions targeted for modulating the immune system.
+An immunomodulator may be defined as any biological or synthetic substance that can stimulate/suppress either innate, adaptive or both arms of the immune system.
 A potent immunomodulator has many advantages over antimicrobials.
-Because immunomodulators do not affect microbes directly, they may avoid the problem of rapid emergence of resistance.6
+Since immunomodulators do not directly affect microbes, they may avoid the problem of rapid emergence of resistance.6

 Commonly used immune modulators in poultry

-DFMs have been used as prophylactic agents against enteric pathogens, presumably by balancing microbiota, by modulating host immunity, or both.
-The dietary B. subtilis, when used in a Broiler as a potential growth promoter, can provide beneficial effects on Broiler performance and modulate host humoral and cellular immune responses to enteric pathogens.7
+DFMs have been used as prophylactic agents against enteric pathogens, presumably either by balancing microbiota, or by modulating host immunity, or both.
+Dietary Bacillus subtilis when used in broiler diets as a potential growth promoter, can provide beneficial effects on broiler performance and modulate host humoral and cellular immune responses to enteric pathogens.7

-DFMs stimulate the immune system that is exhibited in higher production of immunoglobulins, stimulation of macrophages and lymphocytes activity and also by augmentation of the production of γ-interferon.1 Regular and judicious use of probiotics has a striking effect on the immune system viz. stimulation of both humoral and cell mediated immunity through enhanced production of natural interferons/cytokines; increased macrophage, lymphocyte and natural killer (NK) cell activity; up regulated oxidative burst in heterophils; and increased immunoglobulin (IgG, IgM and IgA).
-Probiotics produce a gut-stabilising effect and good immune regulation, particularly through balanced control of pro-inflammatory and anti-inflammatory cytokines.
+The stimulation of GALT by probiotics can be measured via the increase in the production of antibodies in the intestinal lumen, via the stimulation of macrophages and lymphocytes and also by enhanced production of γ-interferon.1 Regular and judicious use of probiotics has a striking effect on the immune system viz. stimulation of both humoral and cell mediated immunity through enhanced production of natural interferons/cytokines, increased macrophage, lymphocyte and natural killer (NK) cell activity, up regulated oxidative burst in heterophils, and increased immunoglobulin (IgG, IgM and IgA).
+Probiotics produce a gut-stabilising effect; and immune regulation, particularly through balanced control of pro-inflammatory and anti-inflammatory cytokines.
 Feeding probiotics could improve antibody titres against viral diseases like Newcastle disease (ND) and Infectious bursal disease (IBD).
-The use of probiotics increases the amount of IgA found in the intestinal lumen, the numbers of IgA, IgM and IgG producing cells, as well as the number of T cells in the cecal tonsils.5
+The use of probiotics increases the amount of IgA found in the intestinal lumen, the levels of IgA, IgM and IgG producing cells as well as the number of T cells in the cecal tonsils.5

-Kemin’s proprietary organism Bacillus subtilis PB6 (CLOSTATTM ) is found to have immunomodulatory activities.
-The prophylactic use of this organism has helped alleviate the intestinal inflammation in the mice model.2
+Kemin’s proprietary organism Bacillus subtilis PB6 (CLOSTATTM) is found to have immunomodulatory activities.
+The prophylactic use of this organism helped in alleviating the intestinal inflammation in mice.2

-Essential oils exert their mode of action mainly with their bactericidal effects of essential oils.
-Production and secretion of endogenous digestive enzymes, modulation of the immune system, and antifungal and antiviral activity have been proposed to address their effects on animal performance.3 Carvacrol, a commonly used essential oil in animals, has anti-inflammatory properties.
-The anti-inflammatory property of carvacrol is dependent on its ability to reduce the production of inflammatory mediators, such as IL-1b and prostanoids, possibly through the induction of IL-10 release.8 Kemin’s OrsentialTM is a combination of highly concentrated Carvacrol and Thymol.
+Essential oils (EO) have shown to have marked antibacterial effect which is the main reason for the use of essential oils in poultry nutrition.
+Secondary effects of EO on animal performance include the production and secretion of endogenous digestive enzymes and modulation of the immune system and EO also poses antifungal and antiviral activity3.
+Carvacrol a commonly used essential oil has anti-inflammatory properties.
+The anti-inflammatory properties of carvacrol include the reduction in the production of inflammatory mediators, such as IL-1b and prostanoids, possibly through the induction of IL-10 release.8 Kemin’s FormaXOL and RepaXOL is a combination of highly concentrated Carvacrol and Thymol.

-Prebiotics are non-digestible feed ingredients that are metabolized by specific members of intestinal microbiota and provide health benefits for the host.
-Prebiotics are capable of modulating gut microbiota and the immune interactions in favour of chicken health.
-9
+Prebiotics are non-digestible feed ingredients that are metabolized by specific members of intestinal microbiota and provide health benefits for the host including selectively enhancing the growth of beneficial gut bacteria to the detriment of pathogenic enteric bacteria 9.

 - Ajit Singh Yadav, Exploring alternatives to antibiotics as health promoting agents in poultry – A review, http://jebas.org/Jou.Exp.Bio.Agr.Sci/Spl.Issue.BPADDT/10.18006_2016.4(3S).368.383.pdf